mcmasty/mcmasty.github.io/_posts/2020-02-20-lending-club-part-one.md

+[Here is summary]({% link _projects/lending-club-summary.md %}) of the data analysis project supporting this post.

+***
+## Scratch Pad below

 - [ ] Compare value of loans if each loan status:  my portfolio vs Lending Club historical data

+- [ ] Build a benchmark portfolio with same mixture by issue date vintage (and possibly grade...think about how much effort this would be )

 ### Charge-Offs